by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Motivational

 Questions don’t just illustrate how we see the economy, but also our state of mind.
 Too often, we forget that the questions we ask reveal more about us than the answers we give.
-This is true in sales, in job interviews, and especially with friends and family.
+This is true in leadership, in sales, and especially with friends and family.

 For this reason, consider a third group of questions: clearly the glass can be half full, no matter the state of the economy:

 Before your next meeting, write down your questions first.
 Consider the message you’re sending… and modify your approach if you don’t like your vibe.
 And when someone asks you a question, consider what their question reveals, before you ask a question of your own.

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 www.RandallCraig.com: Professional credentials site.

 Each week, get Randall’s 60-second nugget on translating digital knowledge to action.
 Curious?
 Read 600+ past articles.